wp-plugins/socialgrid/readme.txt

 Tested up to: 2.8
 Stable tag: trunk

-SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.
+The SocialGrid widget makes it easy to include attractive links to your various social media profiles on the web.

 == Description ==

 SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.
 It began as a simple addition to my [Tasty Theme](http://whalesalad.com/tasty), and has evolved into a next generation WordPress plugin available for anyone incorporate into their site.

+SocialGrid currently supports the following services: Delicious, deviantART, Digg, Facebook, Flickr, Last.fm, LinkedIn, MySpace, RSS, StumbleUpon, Tumblr, Twitpic, Twitter, Vimeo, and YouTube!

 == Installation ==